How to Store Your Wine Properly

 Storing Wine in the Fridge

 Alas, this wine storage solution is not that cut and dry.
-There is little harm in stashing in your fridge a case of inexpensive, easy-drinking white or rosé on Memorial Day that you expect to sip up by Labor Day.
+There is little harm in stashing in your fridge a case of inexpensive, easy-drinking white or rosé wine on Memorial Day that you expect to sip up by Labor Day.
 (I do!)
 You may as well keep the wines safe from the warmth of summertime “room temperatures” and have them ready to sip.

 Wine and Cool Temperatures